Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

-The most prominent combinatorial approach to global register allocation is presented in 1996 by Goodwin and Wilken~\cite{Goodwin1996}.
-The approach, called \emph{Optimal Register Allocation} (ORA), is based on an IP model that captures the full range of register allocation subproblems (see Table~\ref{tab:register-allocation} for a summary of the characteristics of each approach).
-Goodwin and Wilken's ORA demonstrated, for the first time, that combinatorial global register allocation is feasible -- although much slower than heuristic approaches.
+\paragraph{Optimal Register Allocation} Goodwin and Wilken introduce the first widely-recognized approach to combinatorial register allocation~\cite{Goodwin1996}, almost three decades after some early work in the area~\cite{Day1970,Luque1984}.
+The approach, called \emph{Optimal Register Allocation} (ORA), is based on an IP model that captures the full range of register allocation subproblems (see Table~\ref{tab:register-allocation}).
+Goodwin and Wilken's ORA demonstrated, for the first time, that combinatorial global register allocation is feasible -- although slower than heuristic approaches.

 The ORA allocator derives an IP model in several steps.
-First, a \emph{Live Range Graph} (LRG) is constructed for each temporary $t$ and register $\register{r}$ in the program (Goodwin and Wilken use the terms \emph{symbolic registers} and \emph{symbolic register graphs} to refer to temporaries and LRGs~\cite{Goodwin1996}).
-Then, different program points of the LRG are annotated with binary decisions that correspond to 0-1 variables in the IP model and linear constraints (called \emph{conditions} in~\cite{Goodwin1996}) involving groups of decisions.
+First, a \emph{temporary graph} (Goodwin and Wilken refer to temporaries as \emph{symbolic registers}) is constructed for each temporary $t$ and register $r$ where the nodes are the program points $p_1, p_2, \ldots, p_n$ at which $t$ is live and the arcs correspond to possible control transitions.
+Then, the program points are annotated with register allocation decisions that correspond to \mbox{0-1} variables in the IP model and linear constraints involving groups of decisions.
+Figure~\ref{fig:ora-example} shows the temporary graph corresponding to $\Temp{1}$ and $\register{R1}$ in the running example.